 It's also a great spot to snap some photos and get a unique vantage point of Dunk Island.

-We all know that there’s no better sunset than an island sunset.
-Catch sunset at the beach at Brammo Bay or watch the colours light up over the Family Island group at the top of Kataloo.
+We all know that there's no better sunset than an island sunset.
+Catch the sunset at the beach at Brammo Bay or watch the colors light up over the Family Island group at the top of Kootaloo.

 Sailing to Dunk Island

-Dunk Island is traditionally a Cruiser’s island.
-This means, for those enjoying Australian coastal sailing, there’s usually great seaworthy company.
+Dunk Island is traditionally a Cruiser's island.
+Therefore, for those enjoying Australian coastal sailing, there's usually great, seaworthy company.

 Anchorage and Berthing Information

 The main anchorage area on Dunk Island is in Brammo Bay.
 It's important to read your maps when entering, as the fringing reef spreads deep into the bay.
 While we anchored here, we watched a large 60-foot sailing vessel run aground close to the sand spit, luckily, they didn't venture too far into the reef.

 There are also three guest mooring buoys that are operated by Queensland Parks.
 These hold monohulls up to 20 meters and catamarans up to 18 meters and are rated to 34-knot winds.